The 5 most unexplored places on Earth

 The Vale do Javari – Brazil

-This is officially the most unexplored area of land people can actually get to and covers an area of 85,444.82 km2 which makes it bigger than several dozen other countries.
+This is officially the most unexplored area of land people can get to and covers an area of 85,444.82 km2 which makes it bigger than several dozen other countries.
 The territory is home to around 2,000 indigenous people who belong to between 15 and 20 tribes, all of which are un-contacted and live autonomously from the Government.
 There are heavy restrictions placed on the Vale do Javari to stop various companies from entering the territory and chopping down trees or mining oil, it also stops people from visiting there under any circumstances.
-One interesting thing about this area is that it was a known site for the tribes that were in the region when the Spanish landed during the 16th century and is believed to be home to a number of ruins, possibly even one of the famous lost Amazonian cities.
+One interesting thing about this area is that it was a known site for the tribes that were in the region when the Spanish landed during the 16th century and is believed to be home to several ruins, possibly even one of the famous lost Amazonian cities.

 Southern Namibia